 The HO-2 is a broader policy that provides dwelling and contents coverage, with added liability insurance in specific circumstances.
 Unlike an HO-1, you should be able to count on this policy to insure against all 16 named perils.

 By far the most common type of homeowners insurance, this policy protects your home’s dwelling and contents while also covering personal liability, medical payments, and additional living expenses.
 A hybrid of sorts, the HO-3 offers open perils coverage for the structure of your home and named perils protection for your personal belongings.
-However, specific events can be excluded from your dwelling coverage – if you live in areas prone to flooding or earthquakes you should talk to your insurance agent about how to best optimize your protection, as such occurrences don’t usually fall within the scope of standard home insurance policies.
+However, specific events can be excluded from your dwelling insurance – if you live in areas prone to flooding or earthquakes you should talk to your independent insurance agent about how to best optimize your protection, as such occurrences don’t usually fall within the scope of standard homeowners insurance policies.

 The HO-5 is ideal for families with valuable possessions, as it has higher limits for expensive items.
-As with an HO-3 policy, you can rest assured knowing that your coverage includes the dwelling, contents, personal liability, additional living expenses, and medical payments coverage.
+As with an HO-3 policy, you can rest assured knowing that your coverage includes the dwelling, contents, personal liability, additional living expenses, and medical payments insurance.
 However, unlike the HO-3, an HO-5 provides protection under an open perils policy form for both the home structure and personal belongings, so unless specifically excluded, most events fall within its scope.
 Notable exclusions can include earth movement, mold, nuclear hazards, and water damage from floods or sewer backup, and intentional loss (obviously).

 HO-6 insurance policies are specifically designed for condo owners.
 This insurance will cover whatever is inside your unit, along with additional living expenses and personal liability.
 Dwelling coverage is usually available by endorsement, as some condo owners are responsible for the interior walls of their units.
 As with the other policy forms, make sure to discuss your situation with your independent insurance agent.